We are Djirra

 Djirra is the Woiwurrung word for the reed used by Wurundjeri women for basket weaving.
 Traditionally, when women gathered to weave, important talks took place and problems were solved.
 Djirra symbolises Aboriginal women today, still coming together to share stories, support each other and find solutions.

-Antoinette is the CEO of Djirra (formerly the Aboriginal Family Violence Prevention and Legal Service Victoria – FVPLS Victoria), a position she has held since the service was established in 2002.
-Djirra is an Aboriginal Community Controlled Organisation which provides holistic, culturally safe and specialist legal and non-legal support to Aboriginal and Torres Strait Islander people who experience family violence – predominantly women.
+Antoinette is the CEO of Djirra, a position she has held since the service was established in 2002.
+Djirra is an Aboriginal Community Controlled Organisation that provides holistic, culturally safe, legal and non-legal support to Aboriginal and Torres Strait Islander people who experience family violence – predominantly women.
 Djirra also designs and delivers important, community-based early intervention and prevention programs and undertakes policy and law reform work to improve access to justice, strengthen Aboriginal and Torres Strait Islander women’s resilience and reduce vulnerability to violence.
+Djirra finds solutions through Aboriginal and Torres Strait Islander women sharing their stories, journeys, and experiences.

 Djirra has a great team of staff who is committed to providing culturally safe and accessible services to Aboriginal people seeking our support.
 We have a positive, professional and non-judgmental approach to work.
 Our staff is based in several offices in metropolitan Melbourne and across regional Victoria.